institutotim/zup-docs/README.md

-# ZUP > Documents
+# ZUP Project Documentation

 This is the official repository of ZUP Project Documentation.
-Here, you can find docs about instalation and maintenance mode of "Web Cidadão", "Painel", "Android Cidadão e Técnico" and "IOS Cidadão".
+Here, you can find docs about installation and maintenance mode of "Web Cidadão", ["Painel"](https://github.com/institutotim/zup-painel), ["Android Cidadão e Técnico"](https://github.com/institutotim/zup-android-cidadao) and ["IOS Cidadão"](https://github.com/institutotim/zup-ios-cidadao).

-All documents here was generated with [mkdocs](http://www.mkdocs.org).
+All documents here were generated with [mkdocs](http://www.mkdocs.org).

 ## How to get this documentation?